thycotic/t1-docs/team-organizations/apps/index.md

    ![image-20200824111005159](images/image-20200824111005159.png)

 1. Edit the **Base URL**, **Login URL**, and Editing Secret Server Cloud and Other Applications text boxes as desired.
-DOES ANYTHING FUNKY HAPPEN IF YOU CHANGE THE APP NAME?
+WILL NOTE: DOES ANYTHING FUNKY HAPPEN IF YOU CHANGE THE APP NAME?

 1. Click the **Save** button.